 The Naseeha Muslim Youth Helpline provides a free and confidential peer-to-peer service to the Muslim youth by providing realistic and attainable solutions according to Islamic teachings.

-Amala Hopeline is a hotline that seeks to offer an accessible form of culturally competent counseling and serve as a resource for Muslim youth.
+Amala Hopeline is a hotline that seeks to offer an accessible form of culturally competent counseling and serves as a resource for Muslim youth.
 They are open to taking calls: Monday, Wednesday, Friday, Saturday, Sunday from 6pm-10pm PST.

 Stones to Bridges is a platform where Muslim youth in North America can freely and comfortably express and address their struggles and concerns.
-Stones to Bridges aims to promote the youth’s emotional, social, and mental well being by addressing their needs through a variety of avenues.
+Stones to Bridges aims to promote the youth’s emotional, social, and mental well-being by addressing their needs through a variety of avenues.

 Learn More about the Family & Youth Institute’s Suicide Prevention Resources